-- 4.1 Option 1 is preferred, whereby this Policy Advisory Committee recommends the draft response (at Appendix 1 of this report) be agreed by the Cabinet Member for Planning, Infrastructure and Economic Development, and submitted to Tunbridge Wells Borough Council ahead of the 12th April 2024 consultation deadline. - 4.2 This ensures that the Maidstone Borough Council have taken the opportunity to raise concerns relating to the plan's soundness based on the proposed changes to the TWBC local plan; and that these concerns are duly considered by the Inspector when examining the plan and drafting his final report.
-It also reiterates Maidstone borough's current position of being unable to accommodate any unmet needs from TWBC as a result of their revised plan and reduced development capacity. - 4.3 If Members are minded to make amendments to the proposed response at Appendix 1 relating to matters of soundness and/or legal compliance only then Option 2 would also be appropriate.
+- 4.1 Option 1 is preferred, whereby the draft response (at Appendix 1 of the report) be agreed by the Cabinet Member for Planning, Infrastructure and Economic Development, and submitted to Tunbridge Wells Borough Council ahead of the 12 April 2024 consultation deadline. - 4.2 This ensures that the Maidstone Borough Council have taken the opportunity to raise concerns relating to the plan's soundness based on the proposed changes to the TWBC local plan; and that these concerns are duly considered by the Inspector when examining the plan and drafting his final report.
+It also reiterates Maidstone borough's current position of being unable to accommodate any unmet needs from TWBC as a result of their revised plan and reduced development capacity. - 4.3 If amendments to the proposed response at Appendix 1 to the report relating to matters of soundness and/or legal compliance only were made-then Option 2 would also be appropriate.